Modern YEAR FOURTEEN (Part 1)

 ———————–Batman #500

-These wonderful two issues wrap-up “Knightfall.”
-Batman has been increasingly violent recently and Commissioner Gordon can’t understand what has happened to his Dark Knight.
+These two wonderful issues wrap up “Knightfall.”
+Batman (Jean-Paul Valley) has been increasingly violent recently, and Commissioner Gordon has taken notice.
+He can’t understand what has happened to his Dark Knight.
+Gordon tells the new Batman that Harvey Bullock and Stan Kitch have been interrogating Bird, Trogg, and Zombie for twenty-four hours straight.
+(To be clear, Bane’s henchmen were apprehended several days ago at this point.)
+Batman breaks the trio out of jail to follow them to Bane’s hideout.
 Jean-Paul finally takes on Bane and, while it’s a pretty even match, Bane beats him.
 (This battle is also shown through flashback from DC Universe Legacies #7.)
-Disgruntled, Jean-Paul does something never before done in the history of Batman—he creates a whole new Bat-suit, which is sleek, heavily armored, loaded to the teeth with weaponry, and looks much like his technophilic Azrael costume.
-Some will always say that “Az-Bats” is complete and utter blasphemy, but I always loved it.
-I mean, this isn’t Bruce.
-This is Jean-Paul.
-Jean-Paul would do something like this.
-At the end of issue #500, which has an amazing gate-fold cover, the new-and-improved Batman is able to do what Bruce wasn’t able to—he beats the shit out of Bane.
-“Az-Bats” is here to stay.
-(Az-Bats’ new costume and Bane’s defeat are also depicted in flashbacks from JLA/Avengers #3, DC Universe Legacies #7, and the second feature to Countdown to Final Crisis #7.)
-After Bane’s thrashing, Robin takes his torn luchador mask, which is repaired—likely by Alfred—and later put on display in the Batcave trophy area (as referenced in Batman Versus Predator III: Blood Ties #3 and Detective Comics #821).
+Bird, Trogg, and Zombie go right back to jail.
+Meanwhile, Gordon and Tim are very upset about the new Batman’s tactics, but Mayor Armand Krol is all-in.
+In the Batcave, a disgruntled Jean-Paul tells off a depressed Robin yet again.
+Later, Robin finally talks to Nightwing about the current situation.
+Concurrently, Bruce and Alfred continue their adventure in Santa Prisca.
+In Gotham, Jean-Paul does something never before done in the history of Batman—he creates a whole new primary Bat-suit, which is sleek, heavily armored, loaded to the teeth with weaponry, and looks much like his original technophilic Azrael costume.
+Some will always say that “Az-Bats” is complete and utter blasphemy, but I love it.
+This isn’t Bruce.
+This is Jean-Paul, who would do something like this.
+At the end of issue #500, which has an amazing gate-fold cover, the new-and-improved Batman does what Bruce wasn’t able to—he beats the shit out of Bane.
+Az-Bats is here to stay.
+(The debut of Az-Bats’ new costume and Az-Bats’ defeat of Bane are also depicted in flashbacks from Batman: Shadow of the Bat #19, JLA/Avengers #3, DC Universe Legacies #7, and the second feature to Countdown to Final Crisis #7.)

 –Showcase ’93 #10 Part 1

 –FLASHBACK: From Primal Force #7.
-Az-Bats viciously (and unnecessarily) assaults some carjackers.
+Batman (Jean-Paul Valley) viciously (and unnecessarily) assaults some carjackers.

 –Batman: Turning Points #4[9]

-Commissioner Gordon has become distraught about the new Batman.
-He even visits Blackgate, where Bane assures him that there is a new person under the mask and cowl.
+The snowy weather should be ignored in this one.
+Commissioner Gordon has become distraught about the new Batman (Jean-Paul Valley), who hasn’t answered the Bat-Signal for the past four days.
+Robin briefly meets with Gordon but won’t discuss Batman.
+Gordon even visits Blackgate Penitentiary, where Bane assures him that there is definitely a new person under the mask and cowl.
 Dejected over the fact that he doesn’t have definitive answers, and feeling betrayed by the Bat-Family, Gordon trudges on.
-The Rambo-esque GCPD Officer Billy Pettit also makes a brash appearance.
-He will be an important player during the events of “No Man’s Land.”
+When the GCPD—including Gordon, Harvey Bullock, Renee Montoya, Stan Kitch, Caz Sallucci (Kitch’s partner), and the Rambo-esque Billy Pettit—get in a firefight with some bank robbers, Az-Bats arrives and takes down the bad guys with extreme violence.

 BLOODLINES Conclusion